-Figure 7 shows that new motorcycle registrations have grown steadily over time, but have fallen in 2009.
-New truck registrations declined for the first quarter of 2009 and then increased again for the second quarter.
+Figure 7 shows that new motorcycle registrations have grown steadily over time, but have fallen since 2009.
+New truck registrations declined for the first quarter of 2009 and are fowling a similar trend.
 Figure 8 shows that the number of motorcyclists seriously injured have shown some decline in 2009 and then increased again in the last quarter.

-Figure 7 - Annual new vehicle registrations (Indexed to December 2003=100)
+Figure 7 - Annual new vehicle registrations4 (Indexed to December 2003=100)

-Figure 8 - Serious casualties by road user type (Indexed to December 2003=100)
+Figure 8 - Serious casualties by road user type5 (Indexed to December 2003=100)

-&lt;sup>4 New vehicle registrations are supplied by Safety Regulation Division, DTEI, 2008 New cars includes cars, station wagons and panel vans New trucks includes trucks, prime movers, other commercial and commercial trailers >2.5T
+4 New vehicle registrations are supplied by Safety Regulation Division, DTEI New cars includes cars, station wagons and panel vans New trucks includes trucks, prime movers, other commercial and commercial trailers >2.5T

-&lt;sup>5 Please note that in Figure 8 'motorcyclist' does not include pillion passengers
+5 Please note that in Figure 8 'motorcyclist' does not include pillion passengers